morganjwilliams/autopew/docs/source/index.rst

-This is applied to integrating coordinate systems across analytical instrumentation, with each instrument typically having its own individual coordinate systems based on imagery and/or a sample stage.

-**autopew** also includes functions for importing and exporting .lase files, for automated generation of point sets within a relevant format.
+This is applied to integrating coordinate systems across analytical instrumentation, with each instrument typically having its own individual coordinate systems based on imagery and/or a sample stage. **autopew** also includes functions for importing and exporting files, for automated generation of point sets within a relevant format for each piece of analytical instrumentation. **autopew** `outputs <usage/outputs.html>`__ currently included a .scancsv file which can be directly imported into `Chromium <http://www.teledynecetac.com/support/software>`__ laser ablation navigation software.

 .. image:: _static/transform_concept.png
    :align: center